dylanjustice/dylanjustice-com/content/blog/adopting-trunk-based-development/index.md

 - Managing risk appropriately
 - Can't necessarily trust everyone
 - Agility building the right product, Devops building the product right

+Working on a team new to high-performance delivery can introduce a regression in mindset due to fear of making a change that inevitably causes an issue.
+My particular experience with this issue was an ambition to be working at a faster cadence than we were.
+We were continuously pushing to a staging environment, and we were simply tagging the commit we wanted to release to prod and moving on.
+When our first serious issue came up in production while we were halfway through a sprint, we weren't comfortable enough with the state of the application to release to prod.
+We broke the rule.
+We weren't releasable.
+We spent the next two days ensuring the system was up to our standards, or the stakeholder's standards, to fix the issue in production.
+Two days was not acceptable.
+We needed a better strategy, and we need to take the state of releasability more seriously.
+Our team was releasing to production about every two weeks after we demo the latest work at our sprint review meeting.
+In trunk-based development, this isn't fast enough to be released from the trunk.
+There is too much drift between the environments at that point.
+I spoke earlier about the branch-from-release technique.
+This was a hard lesson, but a good one.
+By creating a release branch, we were able to cherry-pick a fix to the production code and deploy it to staging for testing without introducing any risk from the latest development.

+One of the biggest concerns my team had when introducing trunk-based development was code review.
+At this point, we took pull requests very seriously.
+Every line was meticulously reviewed before it was introduced to the main branch.
+Sometimes it would take days to get a PR merged.
+It's not uncommon to have one or more teammates that don't quite trust *someone's* code.
+Removing the barrier to merging into `trunk` may as well have been opening the gates of hell!
+Complete chaos was sure to follow.
+It was a hard sell, but we implemented some safeguards to ease the concerns.
+First was the CI process.
+We required a pre-push hook to run all the unit and integration tests successfully before the commit was pushed to trunk.
+We also really wanted to keep code review as a part of our "definition of done".
+Code review is often referred to in the negative because it's raw constructive criticism.
+Someone who may have no idea what your code does can offer insights into ways it can be improved.
+Or, even suggest changes that could prevent issues immediately, or down the road.
+However, when you spend a week building something you think is awesome and your colleague rips it to shreds, it's expected to be upset that you are not in fact "done" yet.
+In a traditional pull-request environment, it may mean one or more rounds of changes before you can even get something tested.
+That slows down progress and can hurt the team's overall performance.
+Consider if you could have the best of both worlds.
+There is a concept of "Continuous code review" that allows teams to review each other's code without the existence of a pull request.

 ### Feature Flags and Branching by Abstraction

 - Maintaining releasability while simultaneously delivering large features